Coding-Cuddles/bowling-python-kata/README.md

 ## Instructions

-In this kata, you will write a class `BowlingGame` that calculates the score of a game of ten-pin bowling with two methods:
+In this kata, you will write a class `BowlingGame` that calculates the score of a ten-pin bowling game with two methods:

 1. `roll(pins)` is called each time the player rolls a ball, with `pins` representing the number of pins knocked down in the current roll;